How Much Does It Cost to Rent a Commercial Kitchen?

 First of all, what makes a commercial kitchen a commercial kitchen?

-Commercial kitchens are so-called because they’re commercial-grade facilities that come in all sizes, shapes, and styles.
+Commercial kitchens are commercial-grade facilities that come in all sizes, shapes, and styles.
 With most licensed to prepare and serve food, you can likely expect an oven, grill, freezer, and cooler in most kitchens.

-Larger facilities may include several of each, as well as multiple prep tables and dishwashers to keep the kitchen flowing.
+Keep in mind that every commercial kitchen is different and comes with its own set of rules, equipment, and usage.
 Also, it’s essential to do some research on the kitchen you’re interested in renting to make sure it fits your business or event needs.
-You should note the size, location, equipment list, and available hours as you begin your commercial kitchen space search.
+Note the size, location, equipment list, and available hours as you begin your commercial kitchen space search.

 Why should you rent a commercial kitchen?